Have you got what it takes?

 You will need to be committed to train and gain the skills needed for the role.

-On-Call Firefighters are required to attend regular training activities.
-In addition to some weekend and other time periods to fulfill training for their role.
-There will also be opportunities to carry out additional duties such as, shifts with Wholetime colleagues, community fire safety, equipment maintenance and testing and general station routines.
-These duties are in addition to responding to emergencies for which you will receive a disturbance fee and additional hourly rate payments.
-During periods of On-Call cover you receive a retaining fee.
+You will also have opportunities to carry out additional duties such as, shifts with Wholetime colleagues, community fire safety sessions, equipment maintenance and testing and general station routines.
+These duties are in addition to responding to emergencies:

 - Animal rescues